samfitgen/trgen/docs/General_Build-High_Volume.md

 > Palisade is 5x9-minute intervals alternating slightly above or slightly below
 > FTP.
 Each interval is a combination of 1-minute efforts at 95% FTP followed
-> immediatly by 2-minute efforts at 105% FTP.
+> immediately by 2-minute efforts at 105% FTP.
 >
 > 6 minutes of recovery fall between intervals.